Skip to content

 Labels

-A-attributes Area: Attributes (`#[…]`, `#![…]`) C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it.
+A-attributes Area: Attributes (`#[…]`, `#![…]`) C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it.
 E-help-wanted Call for participation: Help is requested to fix this issue. finished-final-comment-period The final comment period is finished for this PR / Issue.
 S-tracking-needs-summary Status: It's hard to tell what's been done and what hasn't!
 Someone should do some investigation.
 T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.

 Comments